 If you’re a home buyer and looking for information on how to win a bidding war (or “multiple offer situation”), check out my insight by following that link.
-For an academic discussion of the difference between the two terms, read on….
+For an academic discussion of the difference between the two terms, and an esoteric analysis of each, read on….

 Ardell recently posted on this subject.
 She noted there really isn’t that much out there about this now-common aspect of buying or selling a home (common, that is, for MLS-listed homes, you can avoid the frenzy by looking for homes on MLS alternatives).
 She and I then engaged in some typically spirited discourse, which in turn helped me to further frame and analyze the issues raised.